deven-org/boiler/README.md

 > Note: If you use any of those components, make sure that you either haven't removed the icons they use from the project, or replaced missing icons with yours.

-To remove any icon, sinmply navigate to `/icon-set` folder, delete icons you don't need in all resolutions and run:
+To remove any icon, simply navigate to `/icon-set` folder, delete icons you don't need in all resolutions and run:

    ```sh
    $ yarn compile:icons